A new Catastrophe for the Indigenous populations of Peru : the Mennonites !

 Vanderland threatens the shipibo territory of Nuevo Ceilan near Pucallpa!

 Speaking platdeutsch, a medieval German forgotten by the rest of the world, recluse from the world, discarding schools, electricity and many other aspects of modernity, the Mennonites could in some ways be closer to Native Indians populations, if they had not kept intact their colonial mindset, namely, debarking on a foreign land and immediately subdue and transform it at will.

-And worse is coming, it appears that part of the land sold to Mennonites belong in reality to the Natives Shipibos of the community of Nuevo Ceilan!
+And worse is coming, the land the Mennonites bought are next to the ancestral territories of the Natives Shipibos of the community of Nuevo Ceilan!

 Zero Deforestation campaigns alongside the Shipibos.
 It is unacceptable that property rights belonging to the Shipibo community are not respected by the State and surrounding towns.
-We urgently need to convince the inspectors of the Regional Direction of Agriculture of the Ucayali (DRAU) to set the boundaries of the territory of Nuevo Ceilan and check that no land is occupied illegally and even more the primary forest destroyed outrageously.
+The inspectors of the Regional Direction of Agriculture of the Ucayali (DRAU) must enforce the Imiria Reserve too, and check that no land is occupied illegally and even more the primary forest destroyed outrageously.

 To go further: